 Maybe you thought, hoped, wished, or dreamed that your zombie days were over when Baby started sleeping through the night, but many parents have a second sleepy challenge to face in the second year: early rising toddlers.
-If your toddler is waking up in the wee hours of the morning and trying to start her day too soon, chances are that your day is getting an unwelcome jumpstart as well.
+If your toddler is waking up in the wee hours of the morning and trying to start his day too soon, chances are that your day is getting an unwelcome jumpstart as well.

 Why so early?